19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Mechanical/Nonmagical.md

 # Examples

-Some common fantasy ancestries that would be considered nonmagical would be humans and halflings.
+Some common fantasy ancestries that would usually be considered nonmagical would be humans and halflings.